Daily Office Readings for Thursday of Proper 21; Year 2

 Morning, Psalm 105; 1 to 22: Evening, Psalm 105: 23 to 45:

 “Fellow-Israelites, help!
 This is the man who is teaching everyone everywhere against our people, our law, and this place; more than that, he has actually brought Greeks into the temple and has defiled this holy place.”
 (Acts 21:28)

-During this COVID 19 isolation period is a good time to reevaluate our relationship with our buildings.
-I like the stained glass windows, the Altar as the central focus, candles, Books of Common Prayer, and flowers in season.
+During the COVID 19 isolation period was a good time to reevaluate our relationship with our buildings.
+I like the stained glass windows, the Altar as the central focus, the candles, Books of Common Prayer, and flowers in season.
 But none of this is too good for the stranger to also come in and enjoy.
 God made every man, woman and child you will ever meet.
 That makes them as Holy as everybody else.
 They may not always act like it, but they are.
 Don’t let them acting like they are not holy, make you act like you are not holy either.
+You are.
 Respect the dignity of every human being.
-When we go back in, let us bring the stranger with us.
+As we are now coming back together, let us bring the stranger with us.

 Please keep Ukraine in your prayers, our prayers are making a real difference.